Our Guidance on EMPLOYING SKILLED WORKERS

 Meet certain criteria such as having an HR system in place, an ability to host visits by the Home Office to check compliance, and having a genuine vacancy available.

-Organisations need to prove that the available position is set at an appropriate skill level with suitable rates of pay and, in many cases, their previous efforts to recruit a settled worker by conducting a resident labour market test.
+Organisations need to prove that the available position is set at an appropriate skill level with suitable rates of pay and, in many cases, their previous efforts to recruit a settled worker.
 However, there are some roles that automatically qualify from the government’s shortage occupation list, for example physical scientists and civil engineers.

-DUTIES AND OBLIGATIONS OF A TIER 2 SPONSOR
+DUTIES AND OBLIGATIONS OF A SKILLED WORKER SPONSOR

 From the moment an organisation is granted a licence number, the Home Office expects certain duties to be undertaken.
 These include: